-Mitchell, a Jackson, was the representative for Ohio's 12th congressional district from 1833 to 1835.
+Mitchell was the representative for Ohio’s 12th congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1833 to Mar 1835, Mitchell missed 39 of 327 roll call votes, which is 11.9%.
 This is better than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.